Bright-Chengliang/Bright-Chengliang.github.io/_pages/about.md

 **<font color=red>IEEE Transactions on Instrumentation and Measurement</font>**

-- This work focuses on grasp outcome prediction using a limited Gelsight-based tactile dataset.
+- Investigate contrastive learning using triplet loss in a supervised manner for grasp outcome prediction in a small Gelsight-based tactile dataset.
-- We employ an interaction attention mechanism to utilize the context information from different Gelsight sensors, improving embedding quality and enhancing grasp outcome prediction performance.
+- Integrate cross self-attention mechanisms with triplet net to exploit context information from different sensors.
-- We explore the incorporation of a self-attention module as a non-linear projection head, which contributes to improvements in accuracy, precision, and F-score metrics for grasp outcome prediction.
+- Found that a self-attention module can work as a non-linear projection head for contrastive learning, which performs better than a simple MLP.
-- Extensive experimental results validate the effectiveness of our proposed network, and ablation studies confirm the efficacy of the aforementioned improvements.
+- The experimental results demonstrate significant performance improvements in various metrics when using our framework, compared to the original method.

 </div>
 </div>